-Ireland set to end abortion ban as exit polls signal landslide vote
+Ireland to end abortion ban in historic vote

 The result is likely to be followed by a battle in parliament on how exactly access to abortion will be increased.

-“We will hold the Taoiseach (prime minister) to his promise that repeal would only lead to abortion in very restrictive circumstances.
-He gave his word on this, now he must deliver on it,” Dr Ruth Cullen, an anti-abortion campaigner with LoveBoth said.
+Colm O’Riain, a 44-year-old school teacher who was at one of the main Dublin county centers with his infant son Ruarai who was born 14 weeks premature in November, was also looking to the future.

+“For him (his son), it’s a different Ireland that we’re moving onto.
+It’s an Ireland that is more tolerant, more inclusive and where he can be whatever he wants without fear of recrimination,” he said.

-Additional reporting by Graham Fahy
+Additional reporting by Graham Fahy; Editing by Alison Williams